mongodb/docs-realm/examples/react-native/v12/TestApp/README.md

   `ObjectModels.tsx` is the component and `ObjectModels.test.ts` is the test file.
 - Directories: directories should use Kebab case.
 For example, `object-model`.
+  The directory name should clearly indicate what components might be inside it.

 # Learn More